 Since this is where the bike is going to be attached to the bike stand it makes sense that this is one of your most important considerations.
 If the clamp is not able to hold the bike securely so its not moving around then your job is that much tougher.

 A poor clamp design may not only not hold the bike securely but also damage the bike or scratch/mare the paint.
 The quality of the clamp varies widely among bike stand manufactures.

 Buying a cheap one to save a few bucks is a big mistake.
 I have seen several clamps literally break on the first use.
 Luckily it was under warranty but if it happened 31 days later, you would be out of luck.
-So spend a little extra and get a bike repair stand with a quality clamp.

 Simple enough, how much adjustment is there from the bikes lowest position for the highest position.
 The tube clamping bike stands usually have much more flexibility as far as how far they adjust.
 All the of the bikes stands evaluated could be adjusted for someone who is 5ft to 6’6 inches tall.